Brandt-J/FTIR-Clustering/README.md

 GUI for loading spectra (csv format) from a directory, reviewing them graphically and clustering them according to their PCA Scores.

+INSTALLATION:
+run "pip install -r requirements.txt" from within this directory to install all necessary packages

 Run the groupSpectra.py to start the application.